Patrick Friesacher: Formula One

 His Formula 3000 win in Hungary impressed Minardi principal Paul Stoddart, who promised Friesacher a test with the Faenza team.
 The Austrian driver also had talks with Jordan for a test in Jerez.

 On 22 November 2004, Friesacher drove his first Formula One test for Minardi, running 41 laps at the Misano circuit in Italy.
 He was the fastest driver of the day, going over two seconds faster than second-placed Tiago Monteiro.
 He also drove one of the team's two-seaters three days later.

 Friesacher's test performance convinced Stoddart to sign him, but the financial backing brought by the Austrian didn't seem to be enough for a seat.
 He then signed to become the team's third driver for the 2005 season, as Nicolas Kiesa was slated to race alongside Christijan Albers.
-However, the Dane failed to raise the required sponsorship, and on 14 February 2005, Friesacher was announced as the titular driver.
+However, Kiesa failed to raise the required sponsorship, and on 14 February 2005, Friesacher was announced as the titular driver.

 On 19 February 2005, Friesacher drove his first test session as Minardi's titular driver at Imola.
 He completed 59 laps and was faster than his teammate Albers by 0.1 second.
-Due to a legal battle between Stoddart and the FIA regarding the use of the PS04B with 2004 specs, the team missed the Friday free pactice sessions for the Australian Grand Prix.
+Due to a legal battle between Stoddart and the FIA regarding the use of the PS04B with 2004 specs, the team missed the Friday free practice sessions for the Australian Grand Prix.
 Friesacher then drove a total 18 laps in the two Saturday Free Practice sessions, spinning off the wet track and with his best lap time being 4 seconds slower than his teammate.
 Unpredictable weather and track conditions meant some drivers couldn't set competitive times during both qualifying sessions.
 Friesacher started the race in 16th place, last among the drivers who set times at both sessions, but ahead of his teammate nonetheless.

 He was down to 19th after the start, with only Albers behind.
 By lap 14, Friesacher was already one lap behind the frontrunners.
 While being lapped by Coulthard, he made contact with the Red Bull and lost a piece of his car.
 He pitted following the incident, falling to last place.
 He remained at the back of the pack for the remainder of the race, finishing 17th following retirements, four laps behind winner Fisichella.
 Frisacher said he was happy to be able to finish the race.
 ITV's Martin Brundle noted during his debut race that he felt Friesacher had never looked like a potential F1 driver.